PlayStation VR: History

 Sony's interest in head-mounted display technology dates back to the 1990s.
 Its first commercial unit, the Glasstron, was released in 1997.
 One application of this technology was in the game MechWarrior 2, which permitted users of the Glasstron or Virtual I/O's iGlasses to adopt a visual perspective from inside the cockpit of the craft, using their own eyes as visual and seeing the battlefield through their craft's own cockpit.

+The PlayStation VR was code named Project Morpheus during development.
 In early 2014, Sony Interactive Entertainment research and development engineer Anton Mikhailov said his team had been working on Project Morpheus for more than three years.
 According to Mikhailov, the PlayStation 3 Move peripheral, itself revealed in June 2009, was designed with unspecified, future head-mounted technology in mind.
 "We specced it and built it to be a VR controller, even though VR wasn't a commodity.
 As engineers, we just said it was the right thing to do.
 At the time, we didn't have a consumer-grade project that we could work on, but it was definitely designed with that vision in mind."
 Shuhei Yoshida, the president of Sony's worldwide studios, also said the project started as "grassroots" activity among engineers and programmers, which came into focus in 2010 once the Move controller had been released.
 Sony also went on record to say it is mandatory for all games to have no less than 60 frames per second at all times.

 Project Morpheus was first announced at The 2014 Game Developers Conference.
 SIE Worldwide Studios president Shuhei Yoshida introduced the device on March 18, 2014, and stated Project Morpheus was "the next innovation from PlayStation that will [shape] the future of games."

 On September 15, 2015, it was announced that Project Morpheus would be officially named PlayStation VR.
 Later in 2015, Sony acquired SoftKinetic, a tech startup whose focus includes visual depth-sensing gesture recognition, for an undisclosed amount.

 On October 13, 2016, Sony released the PlayStation VR with the price of $399 in the US, €399 in Europe, £349 in the UK, and ¥44,980 in Japan.

 On April 16, 2019, Mark Cerny confirmed that the PlayStation VR would be compatible with the PlayStation 5.
 This is in addition to new PlayStation VR hardware to be designed for the PlayStation 5 that Sony plans to release after 2021.
 This was announced as the PlayStation VR2 at the 2022 Consumer Electronics Show.